Links to videos, lyrics and Wikipedia biographies of the music and artists of the time.

 Example: If I say "I am a doctor.", I mean that I am not the only doctor; I am just one of them, a member of the medical profession.

 NOT is a negative word.
-When added to a sentence, usually after the verb, NOT cancels or negates the original meaning of the sentence.
+When added to a sentence, usually after the verb, NOT cancels or reverses the original meaning of the sentence.
 "I am a doctor." is a positive statement, usually giving a truthful fact.
-"I am not a doctor." is a negative statement and means that my profession or position is something other than as a physician.
+"I am not a doctor." is a negative statement and means that my profession or position is something other than Doctor.

 A, AN and THE must come before the noun they point out, but there can be other describing words between them and the Noun.
 Remember, use A before words beginning with a consonant sound (a boy, a dog) and AN before words beginning with a vowel sound (an ugly boy, an old dog).